How to wash your hands

 Do understand the need to wash

 Touching our eyes, noses, and mouths with dirty hands is one way germs gain access to our bodies and make us sick.
 Germs on our hands can also be transferred to our food and drink, as well as objects such as tables, chairs, remote controls, and toys, where they can infect others.
-In fact, many types of viruses can survive on surfaces from a few hours up to a few days.
+In fact, the coronavirus that causes COVID is known to last on surfaces from a few hours up to a few days.

 Washing your hands with soap helps you steer clear of these germs and stave off infections.